Ed Chen

 I've Navigated a Regulatory Crisis

 When ASIC issued a 14-day compliance order, I contributed a design-system-based approach to the team's crisis response.
-The proposal was adopted, and we shipped a compliant system together.
-Zero violations post-launch.
+The proposal was adopted, and the system shipped on time — because the design architecture was already built for this kind of change.

 I Design Across Cultures, Not Just Languages